MacVille/All-in-One-SmartHome-Docker/README.md

 ### mosquitto

-For mosquitto i'm using the Docker Image from [Zigbee2MQTT](https://www.zigbee2mqtt.io/guide/installation/02_docker.html#rootless-container)
+For mosquitto i'm using the Docker Image from [Eclipse Mosquitto](https://hub.docker.com/_/eclipse-mosquitto)

 ```yaml
 ---